USE CASE SCENARIO

 Collaboration and intelligence is the gathering of information from sources such as space and correlating that to ground.

-The April 25, 2015, magnitude 7.8 Gorkha earthquake in Nepal triggered devastating landslides in Langtang Valley.
-Ice, snow and debris avalanches, rockfalls and landslides also occurred widely in other areas of the Nepal Himalaya.
+The April 25, 2015, the Gorkha earthquake of a magnitude 7.8 in Nepal triggered devastating landslides.
+In the Langtang Valley, ice, snow and debris avalanches, rockfalls and landslides occurred as well as other areas of the Nepal Himalaya.

-Landsat 8 satellite imagery shows that a landslide is also damming a river and resulting in the formation of a lake in the Manaslu trekking region of Nepal.
+Landsat 8 satellite imagery shows that a landslide damming a river and resulting in the formation of a lake in the Manaslu trekking region of Nepal.

 The landslide location is: 28.559N, 84.793E, at about 8,200 feet (2,500 meters) elevation.

-The first post-earthquake optical imagery was limited by clouds, but recent clear and partly-cloudy skies over the area have allowed for improved imagery obtained by satellites operated by the United States, India and Digital Globe.
+These are the first post-earthquake optical imagery taken by satellites.
+However, clouds limited the view and more recent imagery shows clear and partly-cloudy skies.
+This improved imagery was obtained by satellites operated by the United States, India and Digital Globe.

-Through analysis of pre- and post-event imagery from March 12, 2015 and April 30, 2015 (six weeks before and five days after the earthquake) acquired by the United States Geological Survey/NASA Landsat 8 satellite, the earthquake-induced landslide was detected.
+Through analysis of pre- and post-event imagery from six weeks before and five days after the earthquake these images were taken.
+Images were acquired by the United States Geological Survey/NASA Landsat 8 satellite, the earthquake-induced landslide was detected.

 It was also found that a new lake is forming upstream from the dam where the slide has blocked stream flow.

-A mapping technique that separates surface water from rock and vegetation, to identify the landslide and confirm that an impoundment lake is forming.
-The landslide is bright red and water appearing as almost white.
+A mapping technique that separates surface water from rock and vegetation, to identify the landslide where an impoundment lake is forming.
+Later confirmed, a landslide is shown in the image as bright red and water appearing as almost white.

-This landslide did not harm any villages; however, the new lake is upstream of the villages of Ghapsya (3.1 miles, or 5 kilometers) upstream and Ghap (3.7 miles, or 6 kilometers), and just 2.5 miles (4 kilometers) from terraced agricultural fields.
+Although, this landslide did not harm any villages; however, the new lake posses a threat.
+Potential damage to villages upstream of Ghapsya (3.1 miles, or 5 kilometers) and Ghap (3.7 miles, or 6 kilometers), and just 2.5 miles (4 kilometers) are terraced agricultural fields.

-If the lake continues to grow, it could become increasingly unstable, adding pressure to the rock and material forming the earthen dam created by the landslide.
-A commercial WorldView satellite (operated by Digital Globe) obtained a detailed image free of cast shadows on May 3, 2015.
+If the lake continues to grow, it could become increasingly unstable, adding pressure to the rock and material resulting in forming an earthen dam and potentially creating a landslide.
+A commercial detailed image from WorldView satellite (operated by Digital Globe) shows cast shadows.

 The water may eventually drain slowly, but could also result in an outburst flood.

-In response to the initial findings based on the Landsat imagery, Indian and commercial satellites have acquired additional high-resolution images that confirm the existence of the lake, which was first identified using Landsat 8.
+In response to the initial findings and assessment upon Landsat imagery, Indian and commercial satellites have acquired additional high-resolution images.
+Additional high-resolution images confirms the existence of the lake, which was first identified using Landsat 8.

-The image shows that the lake very clearly has breached the landslide, probably slowly enough to cause no harm but hopefully fast enough to drain the lake.
-Additional satellite-based reconnaissance and measurements are necessary to better assess the evolving risk due to the lake.
+This updated image clearly shows that the lake has breached the landslide, slowly enough to cause no harm.
+Recommended to monitor the situation where the leak is not fast enough to drain the lake.
+Resources needed are additional satellite-based reconnaissance to better measure and assess the evolving risk due to the lake.